jeffev/investlik_backend/README.md

 # InvestLink Backend

 Welcome to the LinkInvest API!
 This project serves as the backend for LinkInvest, a website designed to help investors make informed decisions by providing easy and practical access to information.
-With this API, you can manage stocks and users, accessing and updating data quickly and efficiently.

-Feel free to explore the endpoints and integrate this API into your own projects to enhance the investment experience for your users.
-If you have any questions or feedback, please don't hesitate to reach out.
-Happy investing!

 ## Installation